Level Forward Sets Gun Neutral Initiative for Killer Films’ ‘American Woman’

 The goal is to help counteract what is often seen as the glamorization of guns in popular entertainment.
 Level Forward will make the gun neutral initiative a line item in every production.
 The company pledges to invest $15 per prop gun used in the production.

-Level Forward, parent company of Killer Films, has teamed with the One Less Gun org spearheaded by artist Carl McCrow to identify stockpiles of firearms that can be taken out of circulation.
+Level Forward has teamed with the One Less Gun org spearheaded by artist Carl McCrow to identify stockpiles of firearms that can be taken out of circulation.
 “American Woman” revolves around the women in the group of self-styled revolutionaries who kidnapped publishing heiress Patty Hearst in the mid-1970s.

 “Stories have enormous power — sometimes they even have the power to change the world,” Chellas said.
 “That’s the joy — and the responsibility — we have as storytellers.
 Gun Neutral is exciting because it’s a way for creative works to meaningfully engage with the real world while nurturing the artists and storytellers of the future.”